 Likely due to my diverse friends, I got curious about cultures.
 Specifically why do different people have so divergent cultural beliefs?
 How do they conceptualize the world, how do their preconceptions influence their perceptions, and how do these interpretations impact their feelings and then their actions, including towards people of other cultures?
 This led to studying cultural anthropology at Stanford.

 To this day I count among my close friends a smorgasbord from: Kenya, Israel, Brazil, Nicaragua, Guatemala, Colombia, India, Pakistan, Bangladesh, Denmark, Netherlands, Germany, Britain, France, Ireland, Spain, Philippines, Vietnam, Taiwan, Hong Kong, PRC, Japan, Singapore, and not to take for granted the neighbors from Canada and Mexico.
 I’m a bit of a Chino Latino in this colorful bunch.
 My better and other half is first-generation Italian.
 And, yes, I am thankful for wonderful American friends who were born here and with whom I grew up in the burbs watching The Simpsons!

-My career has been about inquiring about, discovering, and interpreting differences to help us bridge within and across organizations.
+My career has been about discovering, inquiring, and interpreting differences to help us bridge within and across organizations.
 In a company, how does a Director rise from controlling resources as a manager of managers to setting direction as a Sr. Director who is a leader of leaders?
 How does he succeed by building allies with peers – some of whom were former rivals – to align the mid-term needs of the full function?